bassfinity/solunarbass/README.md

 ![SolunarBass](assets/solunarbass.png)

 Welcome to **Solunar Bass**, an open-source project by **Bassfinity** that helps bass fishermen maximize their fishing success using solunar theory, data acquisition, and personalized recommendations.
 This repository powers a web app that predicts optimal bass fishing times based on solunar data, weather conditions, and location.
-You can the website [here](https://solunarbass-h9jxdwh8usuzhpix2yessm.streamlit.app)
+You can view the website [here](https://solunarbass-h9jxdwh8usuzhpix2yessm.streamlit.app)

 The project consists of several key components working together, from data acquisition to recommendations.